claramoreirag/FEUP-ESOF/Development-Report.md

 - Normal Flow: After choosing the conference and keywords of interest, the schedule is generated.
 The attendee will be able to open and consult it.
 - Alternate Flows:After the schedule is generated, the attendee can check it whenever he/she wants.

-**Customize generated schedule**

-- Actor: Attendee
-- Description: The Attendee may want to customize the generated schedule: adding talks, deleting talks, choosing a time frame that must be clear (break time), for example.
-- Preconditions and postconditions: There needs to be a generated schedule already for users to customize it.
-After customization, the user's schedule is updated and saved to the database for later consulting.
-- Normal Flow: The user opens the schedule, taps the 'Edit' button and may add, delete or even move talks around.
-Afterwards they save the changes so that the schedule is updated and can be consulted later on.
-- Alternate Flows: A user may choose not to edit the schedule at all or edit it and not save the changes.

-**Consult speakers' social media profiles**

-- Actor: Attendee
-- Description: The attendees are able to consult speaker's social media profiles of the talks they are participating.
-- Preconditions and postconditions: The attendee must already have the schedule generated.
-- Normal Flow: After seeing the generated schedule, attendees may check the social media profiles of speakers from each of the talks in their schedule.
-- Alternate Flows: Attendees may not check any social media profile, this is a complementary feature.

 **Add conference talks, schedule and tags**